The 10 Best Apple Orchards in Oregon!

 Sherwood Orchards in Sherwood, Oregon, is a u-pick farm situated on 26 acres with over 2,000 fruit trees in total.
 Check their website and navigate to weekly updates for the most current crop and hours of information.
 Generally speaking, Sherwood Orchards has over 80 unique kinds of apples ready to be picked.

 Mason Hill Orchard fans eagerly wait all year-round for mid-August when the apple crop comes in and the u-picking can begin!
 This year, Gravenstein apples started off the season.
 Keep in mind that this is a ready-picked farm; you won’t be able to pick the apples yourself, but you’ll certainly be able to enjoy them.

 Jossy Farms has been family owned and operated since 1885.
 They are known for their u-picking, specializing in peaches, pears, and apples.
 Jossy produces two main apples: The Gravenstein Apples, which are tart and used for applesauce and pies, and the Earligold apples, which are sweet.

 Detering Orchards hosts special events all year long, including rain or shine U-pick days in their orchard, family weekends, and Independence Day parades.
-They produce a ton of different fruits, including 32 unique types of apples.
+They produce a ton of different fruits, including over 30 unique types of apples.
 A few popular varieties include Fuji, Red Delicious, and Early McIntosh.
 Visit their website for a full listing and the approximate ripening dates.